 View Farmworker Housing Component

 This new pilot program is designed to expand access to renewable energy for low-income households that do not have the ability to participate in existing low-income solar PV programs — due to a lack of home ownership, or because of inadequate roofing for solar PV.
 Households participating in the Community Solar Pilot stand to benefit from reduced energy costs while communities can benefit from reduced air pollutant emissions associated with conventional energy generation.
-Two community solar projects in Contra Costa and San Bernardino have been selected to participate in the Pilot.
+GRID Alternatives Inland Empire was selected to participate in the Pilot and is finalizing completion of a community solar project in partnership with the Santa Rosa Band of Cahuilla Indians in the first half of 2021.

 The LIWP Multi-Family Energy Efficiency and Renewables component began in early 2016.
 Properties that have participated in the LIWP Multi-Family component have seen a reduction in their energy usage by an average of 40%.
 The low-income residents that have participated in this program benefit from lower energy costs.
 The program helps preserve affordable housing by reducing property owner operating costs.